sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - should all hooks be able to return a ChatResponse and interrupt the flow with the direct final response?
 - should core_plugins be present in `./plugins`
 - new plugins with custom requirements may not work as expected (need a restart).
+- should we ship a small LLM and embedder via llama.cpp or other lightweight runner?

 ## Installation